herrkaefer/anocus/content/posts/2016-10-05-linode-notes--basic-setup.md

 [IP address] [Fully Qualified Domain Name (FQDN)] hostname
 ```

->The value you assign as your system’s FQDN should have an “A” record in DNS pointing to your Linode’s IPv4 address.
+&gt;The value you assign as your system’s FQDN should have an “A” record in DNS pointing to your Linode’s IPv4 address.

 (Save and close file after editing with nano: `CTRL-X`, then `Y`, then `ENTER`.)